swiss-ai-center/a-guide-to-mlops/docs/part-2-move-to-the-cloud/chapter-8-reproduce-the-ml-experiment-in-a-cicd-pipeline/index.md

 You fixed some of the previous issues:

-- ✅ The experiment can be executed on a clean machine with the help of a CI/CD pipeline
+- [x] The experiment can be executed on a clean machine with the help of a CI/CD pipeline

 You have a CI/CD pipeline to ensure the whole experiment can still be reproduced